Rain or Shine (film)

-Rain or Shine is a 1930 American pre-Code film directed by Frank Capra and starring Joe Cook and Louise Fazenda.
+Rain or Shine is a 1930 American pre-Code film directed by Frank Capra and starring Joe Cook, Louise Fazenda and Joan Peers.
+In the on-screen credits, Fazenda and Peers are shown side by side, with Fazenda first.
+In fact Peers plays the heroine.
+Fazenda appears as a Cooch dancer in what might be called a cameo role today.
 The film was adapted from a hit Broadway musical of the same name and was originally planned as a full-scale musical.
 Due to the public backlash against musical films (beginning in the latter part of the summer of 1930), all musical numbers were discarded before release.
 This move proved to be prudent as the film was a box office success, continuing the streak of hits Capra directed for the young Columbia Pictures studio.

-Synopsis
+Plot

-A woman inherits her father's struggling travelling circus, and looks to the circus's manager, Smiley, to save the day when the performers conspire to strike during a performance.
+The opening credits roll over a peppy instrumental rendition of “Singing in the Rain.”
+The “Greater John T. Rainey Shows” traveling circus was successful when Mary Rainey inherited it from her father, but by the end of the first season they are struggling.
+Drenching rains make things worse, and Dalton. the ringmaster and Foltz, the lion tamer are secretly conspiring to take over the circus in the next town, Shrewsberry.